josefsbreakfast/Polaris-Protocol/Disruption_Kit/Survivor_Tools/🇫🇷_escaping_english_shitification.md

 # 🇫🇷 Escaping English Shitification by Crossing Languages
 **First created:** 2025-09-17 | **Last updated:** 2025-09-17
-*A field note on why “algorithme” is less stressful to research in French than “algorithm” is in English.*
+*A field note on why “algorithme” is less stressful to research in French than “algorithm” is in English*

 ---